+(Laughter)

-(Laughter) All I want to say, however, is that I know everything will be in good hands with General Lemnitzer in command over in NATO.
+All I want to say, however, is that I know everything will be in good hands with General Lemnitzer in command over in NATO.
 I am sure the General with his long experience with the "Hill" knows that what has been said here this morning will undoubtedly be followed through by some trips over there - CHAIRMAN HOLIFIELD.
 Probably not this year though.
 We have a little campaigning to do if we ever get out of here.
-SECRET
+SECRET 1668

-(39)

-GENERAL LEMNITZER.
-Senator Jackson, may I repeat what I had said in the beginning that I happen to be one who welcomes visits by Jackson in a series of the second second
+(39) GENERAL LEMNITZER.
+Senator Jackson, may I repeat what I had said in the beginning that I happen to be one who welcomes visits by Jour Generation warious, committees.
+As Commander-in-Chief, Far East, I did.
+I shall continue to take that attitude in the NATO area not only because it for the formation of the type of problems I and my forces are concerned with but Ft also, enables me and the forces to realize there are people behind us here who do understand our problems and are carrying the ball for us here in Washington.
 The nuclear field particularly is a complex business.
 We are always confronted with the dilemma of adequate control on one hand and sufficient responsiveness and flexibility on the other hand to make our capability effective if we ever have to use it.
 This is a dilemma that requires the best brains in this country and others to solve effectively.
 I appreciate the statutory responsibility of the Committee.
 I welcome visits, suggestions and criticism if criticism is in order on the arrangements we have in NATO.
 SENATOR JACKSON.
 I want to say, Mr. Chairman, I don't envy you your job.
 There has been a lot of talk and rumbling about disagreements within NATO that, to me, are merely manifestations of the fact that the child and their children are growing up.
 They have been dependent upon us for a long time.
-We had to carry them through during difficult
+We had to carry them through during difficult SECRET 7 Te (40) 1559 times.

-SECRET

-2 5

-(17)

-(40)

-1007

-times.
 Now they are building their own power which is the very thing we have tried to encourage.
 I do think there is a tendency on the part of the press especially to equate this assertiveness on the part of some of our allies with dissidence and disunity.
 I do not so interpret it.
 I consider it to be a good sign that individual allies are asserting themselves.
 Unfortunately there has been confusion in the interpretation of the conduct of some members of NATO.

 I think over-all we are definitely stronger.
 The thing that is important is to build a North Atlantic Community along more than just military lines.
 The Common Market is one means but which by going forward so fast is causing us some problems.
 However, it is the very thing we recommended.
 We said, "Europe, stop fighting among yourselves.
 Unite."
 They are doing precisely what we asked them to do and that is causing some problems.

 I think we should clarify as often as we can to our own people the true meaning of statements being made by leaders in Western Europe from to time which seems to indicate there is great disunity.
 One would think France was about to leave the world and the same is true with some of our other allies.
-I don't agree with some of the positions being taken, obviously, but I think over-all Mr. Krushchev would be making a serious mistake if he should interpret these statements of our Allied -SECRET 1676 leaders as being an indication of weakness.
+I don't agree with some of the positions being taken, obviously, but I think over-all Mr. Krushchev would be making a serious mistake if he should interpret these statements of our Allied

+SECRET

+25

+1676

+leaders as being an indication of weakness.